steve3535/gitlab-university/rewired/git-diff-and-log.md

   * `git diff A..B --name-only`: will list the filenames only
   * `git diff A..B -- somefile.txt`: see diff for a specific file
   * At the end: `git diff A..B` or `git diff B..A` doesnt really make a difference !
-  * What really differs when you change the order of the points being compared is when you use **...**
+  * What really differs when you change the order of the points being compared is when you use ...
     * with ... the comparaison is against the common ancestor of the two branches before they diverge
       then in this case it will show exlusively what's in the right side branch that is not in the left side branch
       e.g.: `git diff HEAD...origin/main`  will show changes in the upstream branch main that are not present locally.
- * **git log** seems to have the opposite behavior !!
+ * **git log** seems to have a different behavior !!
-   * it shows all differences between two points irrespective of the order when you use ...
+   * it shows all symetric differences between two points irrespective of the order when you use ...
+     meaning the commits present in A but not in B and vice versa
    * it shows history that is present in A but not in B when you use .. as in `git log B..A`
+ * Remark: git log shows commits; git diff shows content changes